DuanLab1/DuanLab1.github.io/content/home/people.md

 ---
-# An instance of the Pages widget.
+# An instance of the People widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
 widget: people